yousefwmorsy/Zoho-CRM-Trello-Integration/README.md

 2. **Create a Python Virtual Environment**
    - Open PowerShell in the project directory.
-   - Create a virtual environment (if not already present):
+   - Create a virtual environment:
      ```powershell
      python -m venv venv
      ```